 The Senior Community Service Employment Program (SCSEP) is the nation’s oldest program to help low-income, unemployed individuals age 55+ find work.

 Discover who is eligible for SCSEP and how you can apply.

 Learn about the types of training and employment opportunities SCSEP provides.

 SCSEP matches eligible older adults with part-time training assignments for nonprofit organizations.
 Participants build skills and self-confidence, while earning a modest income.
 For most, their SCSEP experience leads to permanent employment.

 SCSEP is funded by the U.S. Department of Labor and is one of three federal workforce development programs that does not overlap with any other similar program.
 The program serves nearly every county in the nation.
-The National Council on Aging (NCOA) manages 25 SCSEP offices throughout the U.S. and Puerto Rico.
-NCOA’s work on SCSEP is funded at a 90% level by the U.S. Department of Labor and 10% is supported through matching non-federal dollars.
-1
+The National Council on Aging (NCOA) manages 24 SCSEP offices throughout the U.S. and Puerto Rico.
+Of NCOA’s work on SCSEP, 90% is funded by the U.S. Department of Labor, and 10% is supported through non-federal dollars.1

 SCSEP success by the numbers